iterative/dvc.org/content/blog/2021-12-02-collaborative-experiments.md

 ## Intro

 Sharing experiments to compare machine learning models is important when you're working with a team of engineers.
-You might have a new engineer join the team and you want to get their workspace ready quickly.
-Or you might need to change computers to access better resources to run experiments on.
+You might need to get another opinion on an experiments results.
+You might need to share a modified dataset or even share the exact reproduction of a specific experiment.

 Setting up DVC remotes in addition to your Git remotes lets you share all of the data, code, and hyperparameters associated with each experiment so anyone can pick up where you left off in the training process.
 We'll go through an example of sharing an experiment with DVC remotes.

-## Getting the project
+## Forking the project

 To follow along, you can fork
 [this repo](https://github.com/iterative/example-dvc-experiments) as one of your